cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 6/10

-> *The rendering shows a plausible interior layout with correct spatial arrangement, but exhibits notable geometric and texture inconsistencies typical of 3DGS/NeRF outputs.
-Some wall/ceiling areas appear curved or smeared, and overall texture is softened with occasional inconsistencies between materials, reducing realism.
-No severe topology breaks detected, but the scene is not indistinguishable from a real photograph.*
+> *The scene is broadly plausible as a dining room reconstruction, with coherent geometry and perspective.
+However, noticeable texture softness, blurring, and blending artifacts reduce realism.
+Minor texture inconsistencies and ghosting are present across multiple surfaces, suggesting rendering limitations typical of 3D Gaussian splatting or similar reconstructions.
+Overall, the image reads as a credible but imperfect real-world scene, with moderate artifacts that prevent a photo-real 10.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Ceiling/plaster edges and transitions appear smeared and slightly curved, notably around the ceiling beam and wall joints, giving a non-planar feel.
+- 🎨 **Ghosting**: Subtle ghosting and smeared transitions on large surfaces (table top, wall cabinet) indicating blending artifacts.
-- 🎨 **Over Blur**: Overall softness and painterly look reduces sharpness across textures, especially on table surface and flower centerpiece.
+- 🎨 **Over Blur**: Overall softening of textures, especially on fabric seating and flowers.
-- 🎨 **Texture Inconsistency**: Inconsistent texture fidelity between materials (wood, fabric, and glass) with some surfaces appearing oversmoothed compared to others.
+- 🎨 **Texture Inconsistency**: Inconsistent texture granularity between surfaces (wood table vs. fabric chairs vs. wall panels).

 ### View 3 (60°)